‘Swing Time’, Part One, Chapter 2

 JUDY

-Not everyone has come to see me and you, Mick.
+Not everyone has come to see you and me, Mick.
 Some have come just for holidaying or touring.

 MICKEY

 Nonsense!
 Everyone loves you, Judy!
-Especially that great film you did.
+Especially in that great film you did.

 JUDY